This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “BAC Vector, M13 and its Derivatives – 1”.

 c) It is carried out in a process similar to normal replication process of E. coli

-d) The positive strand is used for transcription of viral proteins
+d) The positive strand is used for the transcription of viral proteins

 9. Replication can also be carried out by rolling circle replication.
 Choose the correct statement for this type of replication?